nitish2112/website/content/post/gem5-minor-cpu/index.md

 ```

 ## Execute
-The way to think about an object/class is in terms of its data members as they correspond to the physical data-structures that you will build in your hardware.
-The methods tell how these objects interact which somewhat represents the wiring and the control.
+The way to think about an object/class is in terms of its data members, as they correspond to the physical data-structures that you will build in your hardware.
+The methods tell how these objects interact, which somewhat represents the wiring and the control.
 The main objects in the Execute stage are shown below:

 ```c++
 class Execute {